Cheshire-Labs/orca/README.md

 - 💡 **Clear workflows**

     Name and list your methods as they appear in your protocol, and reorder them with a simple copy and paste.

+- 💡 **LLM Compatible**

+    Your configuration file is clear enough that your favorite large language model can understand what going on and help you design your workflow.

 - 💡 **Quickly Change Labware Start and End Locations**